Dr. Christine Sievers

 Walter Benjamin Kolleg

-I wrote my PhD at the University of Basel on “Ostensive intentional communication in nonhuman primates” under the supervisor of Prof. Markus Wild and Prof. Klaus Zuberbühler (Université de Neuchâtel).
-During that time, I investigated potential research paradigms and theoretical implications with regard to potential intentional communication in chimpanzees, both on a philosophical and an empirically level, investigating chimpanzee interactions in the wild at the Budongo Conservation Field Station, Uganda.
+I wrote my PhD at the University of Basel on “Ostensive intentional communication in nonhuman primates” under the supervisor of Prof. Markus Wild (University of Basel) and Prof. Klaus Zuberbühler (Université de Neuchâtel).
+During that time, I investigated potential research paradigms and theoretical implications with regard to potential intentional communication in chimpanzees, both on a philosophical and an empirical level at the Budongo Conservation Field Station, Uganda.

 After my PhD, I received an Early Postdoc Mobility grant from the SNSF on the evolution of negotiating conflicts communicatively, at the Wolf Science Center Austria and at the Research Chair for Animal Minds at York University Toronto, under the supervision of Prof. Friederike Range and Prof. Kristin Andrews.

-Generally speaking, my approach to working on questions in the realm of Animal Minds is to merge methods and paradigms from different fields of research – predominantly analytic philosophy, ethology, ethics, comparative cognition and pragmatics – to tackle questions within the Philosophy of Animal Minds, not just with regards to other species’ cognitive capacities, but also to the broader implications following from these capacity ascriptions, e.g., our perception of other species in relation to us.
+Generally speaking, my approach to working on questions in the realm of Animal Minds is to merge methods and paradigms from different fields of research – predominantly analytic philosophy, ethology, comparative cognition and pragmatics.